| Dr. Mohammed Seraj ANSARI

 across the multi fibre range of textile products

 and emerge as a leading force in world trade.
+The

 New Foreign Trade Policy announced by the